 network saturated at the tightest possible 3D packing limit (Face-Centered Cubic, K = 12),

 the early universe behaves like a discrete resonant cavity.
-We will show that both A
+We will formally prove that both

 s